Choosing a Medical School: Introduction

 There are 33 medical schools in the UK, and they are fairly evenly spread throughout the country.
 They vary considerably in their approach to teaching medicine over the course of the 5 years, but each will award you with an MBBS (Bachelor of Medicine, Bachelor of Surgery) upon passing all years successfully.
-Many choose to undertake an extra year of intercalation too which provides a Bachelor of Science (BSc) or a Bachelor of Arts (BA) upon completion.
-It is worth noting that for Oxbridge, UCL and Imperial, this BSc/BA year is compulsory.
+Many offer an extra year of intercalation, too, which provides a Bachelor of Science (BSc) or a Bachelor of Arts (BA) upon completion.
+It is worth noting that for Oxford and Cambridge, University College London and Imperial College London, this BSc/BA year is compulsory.

 Choosing the right medical school is an important decision – it is where you will spend the next 5 or 6 years of your life and gain the skills needed to be a successful young doctor.

-It is important to establish that all medical schools offer high quality teaching and produce excellent doctors.
+All medical schools offer high-quality teaching and produce excellent doctors.
 All medical schools teach slightly differently, but all must adhere to standards set by the General Medical Council (GMC), so that you meet minimum requirements when you graduate.
-Getting into a well known university certainly gives you more resources and opportunities.
-However, whether you wish to take advantage of what is available to you is entirely up to you.
-So while which medical school you choose may help your career path, the most important factor in determining what you do as a doctor is entirely up to you.
+Getting into a well-known university certainly gives you more resources and opportunities.
+However, wherever you study, whether you take opportunities that are offered is your choice.
+So while the medical school you choose may help your career, the most important factor in determining what you do as a doctor is you.

-Where you go to medical school will not affect your application for a junior doctor job when you finish your degree.
-The application for your first job as a doctor is an online process and depends upon four factors.
-These include:
+Where you go to medical school will not affect your application for a junior doctor’s post when you finish your degree.
+The application for your first job as a doctor will be an online process and depend upon four factors.
+These are:

 The different degree classifications from medical school (i.e. MB BChir/MBBS/MB ChB) are all equivalent.

-The first and most important thing to consider is the entry requirements that each medical requires you to meet.
-This may sound counter-intuitive but there is no point falling in love with a medical school whose requirements you simply do not meet.
-First of all establish your options and then thoroughly research which are the best choices for you.
+The first and most important thing to consider is the entry requirements of each medical school.
+This may sound counterintuitive but there is no choosing a medical school the requirements of which you cannot meet.
+Establish your options and then thoroughly research the best choices for you.

-Whilst entry to any medical school is tough, it is worth realizing that some are more focused on academics than others.
-Some heavily weight the results of admissions tests like the UKCAT, some the personal statement and the overall impression they have of you as a person.
+Although entry to any medical school is tough, some are more focused on academic achievement than others.
+Some place weight on the results of admissions tests like the UCAT, some take more account of the personal statement and others consider the overall impression they have of you as a person.

-Be ambitious – it is worth applying to your dream medical school as long as you meet their minimum requirements.
-However, ensure that you have other well-researched options which are places whose requirements and values well match your application.
+Be ambitious: it is worth applying to your dream medical school as long as you meet their minimum requirements.
+However, ensure that you have other, well-researched options, which are places with requirements and values that match you and your application.

 Remember that there is no medical school that is universally easier to get into than others, but there may be some that you stand a higher chance of getting into based on your personal strengths.